kaby76/uni-vscode/README.md

 The code is divided into two parts:
 Server and Client:

-* Server (with Logger, LspHelpers, and Workspaces) is C# code that implements a LSP server.
+* The server (with Logger, LspHelpers, and Workspaces) is C# code that implements an LSP server.
-* VsCode is Typescript code that implemements the client VSCode extension.
+* The client is Typescript code that implemements the client VSCode extension.

 ## How to use this extension